om02-org/repo-2/README.md

 # repo-2
-This is your first repository repo-2#branch override
+This is your first repository repo-2#removed branch override